django/deps/draft/0020-annual-release-cycle.rst

   having a bounded major component, or that uses ad hoc string parsing, will need updating.

+* Aliases for existing deprecation classes, such as ``RemovedInDjango70Warning`` and ``RemovedInDjango71Warning``, as well as any similar utilities, should be maintained (possibly with a warning) throughout the transition period.

 * **The "LTS" label.** External resources (hosting providers, tutorials, books, third-party packages) that refer to "the Django LTS" will need to be updated to reflect that every release is long-term supported.
 The